-The following patients, who are at risk of developing re-feeding problems, should be referred to the dietetic service without delay:1
+The following patients, who are at risk of developing re-feeding problems, should be referred to the dietetic service without delay,1 as this cannot be managed safely in the community and will require acute admission:

 - Patients with a body mass index (BMI) less than 16kg/m2. - Patients who have unintentionally lost more than 15% body weight within the last three to six months. - Patients who have had little or no nutritional intake for more than ten days.